-The next COVID-19 Vaccine Dashboard update will be on Tuesday, January 19.
-After that, this dashboard will be updated Tuesdays through Saturdays.
+The COVID-19 Vaccine Dashboard is updated Tuesdays through Saturdays.

-The data in the dashboard includes the vaccines available in Vermont (currently, Pfizer-BioNTech and Moderna).
+The data in the dashboard includes the vaccines available in Vermont (currently, Pfizer-BioNTech, Moderna, and Johnson & Johnson).
 Data is based on date reported to the Vermont Immunization Registry and does not reflect date of vaccination.
 Information reflects counts reported by the end of the previous day.
 Data is subject to change.

 Read the notes below to learn more about what is reflected in dashboard.

-The data in the dashboard includes the vaccines available in Vermont (currently, Pfizer-BioNTech and Moderna).
+The data in the dashboard includes the vaccines available in Vermont (currently, Pfizer-BioNTech, Moderna, and Johnson & Johnson).

-Overall progress shows the percent of the population (of those who are older than 16 years old) that have received at least one dose of the vaccine in Vermont.
+Overall progress shows the percent of the population (of those who are older than 16 years old) that have received at least one dose of the vaccine.
 People under 16 are not approved to receive the vaccine that is currently available and are not included in the overall progress tracker.

-Total people started indicates the number of people who received the first dose of the vaccine.
+Total people started indicates the number of people who have only received the first dose of a two-dose vaccine (Moderna or Pfizer).

-Total people completed indicates the number of people who completed both doses of the vaccine.
+Total people completed indicates the number of people who completed all doses of the vaccine required (i.e., one for Johnson & Johnson and two for Moderna or Pfizer).

 Total people vaccinated shows the number of people who received at least one dose over time.

-Non-Vermont residents who were vaccinated in Vermont are reflected in the vaccine administered, total people started, and total people completed numbers.
-They are not reflected in the county-level data or overall progress numbers.
+Non-Vermont residents who were vaccinated in Vermont are reflected in the doses administered, total people started, and total people completed numbers.
+They are not reflected in the county-level data or overall progress or percent completed numbers.

 People who were vaccinated in a clinical trial are not reflected in the dashboard.